Why does your lower back hurt so much? Part 1

-This is the 5th of our six pillar episodes.
+This episode is entitled “Why does my lower back hurt so much?
+Part 1”.
+It is the 5th of our six pillar episodes.
 This is part one, which is a story about a curious incident that occurred last Friday which led to the Grand unifying theory of pain.
 In part two (episode six), I will elaborate more into the theory of pain in which you’ll get an equation for pain based on everything talked about in this episode.
 Now the question, why does my lower back hurt so much?
 Really what you’re asking is why and what determines that my lower back hurt so much?
 In order to get to that, I’m going to tell you a story.

 The story of Gavin’s wasp sting